In a nutshell

 What you need to know

-This programme is most suitable for Health and social care professionals working at senior levels who have responsibility for the development of evidence-based professional practice.
+This programme is most suitable for health and social care professionals working at senior levels who have responsibility for the development of evidence-based professional practice.
 You may be a nurse, midwife, doctor, social worker, occupation therapist, radiographer, physiotherapist, podiatrist or if you are in or allied to social care, public health, counselling and psychotherapy.

 Typically you will study part-time, while engaged in full-time employment at senior levels of practice.
 As such you are more than likely to be engaged in challenging roles, often studying against a backdrop of organisational change and uncertainty.

-The close date for applications is early September, but there is latitude for late entries (sometimes due to late funding being granted) and variable entry points for APL/APEL routes.
+The closing date for applications is early September, but there is latitude for late entries (sometimes due to late funding being granted) and variable entry points for APL/APEL routes.

 English language requirements